MyMT™ Blog

-It wasn’t the first time I’ve had this type of email.
-It’s hard to explain to women that despite the hype about weight training and a high-protein and high-animal fat diet during menopause, for many women, this doesn’t suit their brain health and cognition.
 Whilst I reminded this woman to check-in with her Doctor as she may be a candidate for hormonal therapy, I also explained that the best diet for brain health is not a high-protein nor a high-fat one.
 Nor is the best exercise for our brain health to perform daily weight training.

-As many of you get back to work this week, I wonder how you are getting on with any brain-fog, memory problems and of course, anxiety?
-Menopause at work is getting a lot of publicity these days, which is heartening, however, there are strategies that you can implement yourself if you are feeling forgetful and I share my top-5 with you below.
+Menopause at work is getting a lot of publicity these days, which is heartening, however, there are strategies that you can share with them, if they are forgetful.
+I share my top-5 with you below.

-The abrupt changes in oestrogen levels during menopause are associated with the occurrence of menopausal symptoms and cognitive (mental) decline.
+The changes in oestrogen levels during menopause are associated with the occurrence of menopausal symptoms and cognitive (mental) decline.
 Indeed, these fluctuations have a significant impact on the whole body, including the central nervous system, and can be responsible for changes in our cognition (thinking and processing information) and our mood.
 (Hara, Waters et al, 2015).

 With millions of women globally entering into their menopause transition, scientists are now catching up on research into menopause brain-fog and memory problems.